 Day 10 & 11: Damaraland ( 2 nights )

-One minute you’re freshening up, the next you’re off to the wilderness.
-Damaraland.
-A huge, untamed, beast of a beauty.
+From the town of Swakopmund you’re off to the wilderness of Damaraland.
+A huge, untamed landscape of immense beauty.
 It’s remote and there aren’t many humans.
 445km, it will take about 7-8 hours.

-On the way: Oh, we do like our detours and here comes another one.
-You’re humming along the Skeleton Coast, when, all of a sudden you sense babies.
-Fur babies.
-It’s the Cape Cross Seal colony.
-There are thousands of them, they are cute but, boy, do they smell like hell.
+On the way: Take a drive along the Skeleton coast to visit the Cape Cross Seal colony.
+There are thousands of them, they are cute but, boy, do they smell.
 Hold your nose.
-Detour within a detour - stop at Lichen Fields and at the ship wreck between holiday town Wlotskasbaken and Henties Bay.
-Now, it’s a drive through the plains to Uis.
-Then it’s north to the Twyfelfontein area and rock art.
+On your way stop at the Lichen Fields and at the ship wreck between the holiday town Wlotskasbaken and Henties Bay, then it’s a drive through the plains to Uis and north to the Twyfelfontein area and rock art.

-When you're there: Head to the Huab River.
-It’s one of the coast’s most important corridors for desert adapted elephants.
+When you're there: Head to the Huab River, it’s one of the coast’s most important corridors for desert adapted elephants.
 They’re impressive creatures.
-They are still fundamentally African bush elephants but this desert adapting malarkey has given them smaller bodies, longer legs and big feet.
+They are still fundamentally African bush elephants but being desert adapted to their harsh living environment, has given them smaller bodies, longer legs and bigger feet.
 All the better for crossing miles of sand to reach water.
 Other animals to look out for include rhino, giraffe, oryx, springbok and ostrich.
-Go with a lodge guide because they really know their stuff.
+Enjoy a guided nature drive or go it alone.
 To understand the people who call this place home, take a trip to the Damara Living Museum.
-Damara people will walk you around traditional huts and show you other aspects of their life.
-At your lodge you’ll dinner and bed & breakfast.
+Damara people will walk you around traditional huts and show you other aspects of their lives and the ways they used to live traditionally.
+Breakfasts and dinners are at the lodge beneath the starry skies.

 Mowani Mountain Camp